colette-lee/udp-server-client/README.md

 # Reliable UDP Client-Server System
 ## CS176A Computer Communication Networks Assignment

+The basic functionality of the system is to exchange commands and output between a client and server.
+The client and server should be run on different machines or different directories on the same machine.

 The client, when started, requests the following information:
 1. Enter server name or IP address:
 2. Enter port: